elastic/elastic-agent-changelog-tool/docs/getting-started.md

 ## 4. Create the consolidated changelog

-From the root folder of the repository run:
+From the root folder of the `elastic-agent-changelog-tool` repository run:

 ```
 $ elastic-agent-changelog-tool build --version 0.1.0